darktjm/ebaz/README.md

 easier).

-Unfotunately, even though `nextpnr-xilinx` is much faster and produces better reports, it has many more missing primitives (maybe because I built it incorrectly, but it's hard for me to tell either way).
-I do not see f4pga going anywhere I want to follow, so if I do put effort into making a free tool work better, it will be nextpnr-xilinx.
+Unfotunately, even though `nextpnr-xilinx` is much faster and produces better reports, it has more missing primitives and can't even compile my simple HDMI test (maybe because I built it incorrectly, but it's hard for me to tell either way).
+I do not see f4pga going anywhere I want to follow, so if I do put effort into making a free tool work better, it will be `nextpnr-xilinx`.
 Significantly less than 60k/3GB files, and at least far less Python (seems impossible to get away from it entirely without rewriting everything from scratch).

 Given my frustration with how f4pga is structured and the lack of support for important things (no devices other than what the free version of Vivado supports, anyway, but with fewer components, longer compile times, and just as little control over what happens since managing 60k/3GB installed files is bullshit), I will likely never use f4pga again.
-The only development that might change my mind is xc7k325t support, which likely won't happen.
-The only artifact I have preserved from my previous use of f4pga is a small patch to reduce the embedded device name in the binary so the ebaz default kernel will load it (xc_fasm.patch).
-I already mentioned my optional constraints patch above.
-I recall spending a lot of time in the install dir, so I probably made other changes as well, but I don't remember and I don't care any more.
-I've now chucked them all in favor of a fresh install.

-"F4PGA: The GCC of FPGAs".
-Right.
-Not only is it not a standalone project (all components except for the crappy Python glue code come from elsewhere), but it's extremely poorly documented (an example can supplement, but not replace actual documentation) with frequent changes and no view whatsoever towards backwards compatibility.
-Ever hear the expression "Bugs are just undocumented features"?
-Works both ways.
-All undocumented features are bugs.
-Learn to write documentation before you churn out code.
-Pretty much what I expect of modern open source projects, rather than the standard GCC was based on.
-I certainly hope it doesn't become the (only) standard open source toolkit for FPGAs.
-Or if it does, it becomes better somehow (I doubt it will drop Python or its completely broken dependency management systems any time soon, though).

-Once again, like with the Gowin parts, I have been fooled into thinking things were ready, when they weren't.
-At least with Gowin I got a mstly hassle-free full prorprietary Linux toolchain free of charge; AMD/Xilinx makes no similar offers.
-Their proprietary toolchain has more hassle (less usable documentation, for one) and only supports a subset of devices (e.g. no Kintex parts at all, even though Kintex dev boards are now pretty cheap comparitively).
+The only development that might change my mind is full xc7k325t support and MMCME2 for the xc7z010, which likely won't happen.
+I have removed all artifacts of f4pga from this project (but obviously not all mentions), although you can get them from previous commits if you insist.

-I might abandon the Xilinx FPGA line in general anyway, since it's steeped in the same bullshit that contributed to my abandonment of the electronics hobby years ago, such as requiring essentially a club membership fee in order to use components (lack of documentation combined with no free-of-charge usable tools to partially compensate, except for "selected" components, such as no Kintex suppoprt at all).
+I might abandon the Xilinx FPGA line in general anyway, since it's steeped in the same bullshit that contributed to my abandonment of the electronics hobby years ago, such as requiring essentially a club membership fee in order to use components (lack of documentation combined with no free-of-charge usable tools to partially compensate, except for "selected" components, such as no Kintex support at all).
+Plus even more bullshit, like the xc7a35t articficial limitations in the commercial toolchain (i.e., it's really an xc7a50t hardware-wise).

 License Information
 -------------------